Real crunch from Saudi Arabia's oil outage has yet to be felt | Devdiscourse

 But one veteran oil trader said the accuracy of the JODI figures was the "big unknown", adding that "overground tracked volume total would appear to be smaller", a reference to calculations from data analytics firms that use satellites to measure storage.
 The trader said moves by state-run Saudi Aramco's trading arm Aramco Trading Corp (ATC) to buy refined products, added to uncertainty about the level of Saudi stockpiles.

-"There was the talk of tens of billions invested over two decades to construct underground storage which one suspects contain largely products.
+"There was talk of tens of billions invested over two decades to construct underground storage which one suspects contain largely products.
 But why then have we seen ATC come out and buy products?" he said.
-Several trading sources said Aramco had already bought at least 120,000 tonnes of diesel for prompt loading in the UAE, but it was not immediately clear if the purchases were directly related to the impact of the attacks.

 QUESTIONS PERSIST